protocontext/protocontext/README.md

 **Deterministic knowledge layer for RAG systems.**

-Open standard + search engine + optional semantic retrieval for AI-readable web content.
+Open standard + search engine + semantic retrieval for AI-readable web content.

 ProtoContext lets AI agents read structured knowledge from `context.txt` instead of depending only on raw HTML scraping and fully probabilistic retrieval pipelines.
 You can publish `context.txt` on your domain, or upload structured context directly from the dashboard (no URL required).